Ekta Kapoor is ‘polluting the minds of the young generation’, says Supreme Court

 The Supreme Court on Friday said Ekta Kapoor was “polluting the minds of the young generation” of the country, PTI reported.

-It made the statement while hearing pleas by the producer challenging the arrest warrants issued for her over the web series XXX, PTI reported.
+It made the statement while hearing pleas by the producer challenging the arrest warrants issued for her over the web series XXX.

 Last month, a court in Bihar had issued an arrest warrant for Ekta Kapoor and her mother Shobha Kapoor for allegedly insulting soldiers and hurting the sentiments of their families.
 The web series was aired on ALT Balaji, an over-the-top, or OTT, platform owned by Ekta Kapoor’s Balaji Telefilms Limited.
 Shobha Kapoor is also associated with Balaji Telefilms.